Definition and tasks in the fuzzy front end of the innovation process

-Compared to a highly structured process or project, the front-end of the innovation process is very vague.
-It is characterised by uncertainty and difficult planning: one does not know exactly what one is looking for.
+Compared to a highly structured process or project, the fuzzy front end of the innovation process is very vague.
+It is characterized by uncertainty and difficult planning: one does not know exactly what one is looking for.
 You don't know exactly what to find.

 All activities are influenced by what you find.
 However, at the beginning of the phases you don't know what you will find.
 For example, it is possible to discover a new trend in brainstorming that you didn't have at the radar because you hadn't found it yet or because it is actually new.
 This trend can affect all phases of the idea, for example, creating new search fields.

-The front-end, the early phase of the innovation process, covers all steps from corporate strategy to product development: innovation strategy, corporate foresight, search fields, roadmapping, idea search, idea evaluation and concept development.
+The fuzzy front end, the early phase of the innovation process, covers all steps from corporate strategy to product development: innovation strategy, corporate foresight, search fields, roadmapping, idea search, idea evaluation and concept development.

 The quality of the work in the front end determines the degree of innovation and the success of innovation in the later phases, because it provides the basis for the innovation projects.
 For example, it also ensures that no opportunities are missed.

-Since one does not always know exactly what to find in the front end, it is also called "fuzzy" or in English "spongy".
-On the one hand, the front-end requires structure, but also openness and flexibility so that on the one hand, all new ideas can be handled efficiently and effectively and, on the other hand, new topics can be discovered and taken up.
+Since one does not always know exactly what to find in the fuzzy front end, it is also called "fuzzy" or in English "spongy".
+On the one hand, the fuzzy front end requires structure, but also openness and flexibility so that on the one hand, all new ideas can be handled efficiently and effectively and, on the other hand, new topics can be discovered and taken up.